 “As an animal lover, and part of a high-profile animal rights group, which has supporters across the globe, I wish to register my deep concern about the unregulated, cruel and abusive dog and cat meat trades with your country, South Korea.

-I sincerely ask that your government immediately begins policing and enforcing your animal protection laws; and until it brings about a permanent end to both the dog and cat meat trades, I will boycott all forms of tourism, all products, and all services from South Korea; and I will urge others to do the same.”
+I sincerely ask that your government immediately begins policing and enforcing your animal protection laws.
+Until it brings about a permanent end to both the dog and cat meat trades, I will boycott all forms of tourism, all products, and all services from South Korea; and I will urge others to do the same.”

 Two and a half million South Korean dogs are electrocuted, hanged, or beaten to death each year.
-They are killed in the cruelest ways imaginable, because many South Koreans believe the insidious myth that the more an animal suffers, the tastier the meat and that the medical properties will be enhanced.
+They are killed in the cruelest ways imaginable because many South Koreans believe the insidious myth that the more an animal suffers, the tastier the meat and the enhanced medical properties.
 Thousands of cats are also slaughtered for soups and so-called “health” tonics.
 They are thrown into boiling water while still alive.

 The practice of eating dogs is not widely accepted in South Korea.
 It gained popularity after the South Korean War.
 The practice continues to thrive with the aid of greedy restaurateurs, meat dealers, and butchers.